Sri Lanka v England cricket 2021 – TV and radio schedule

 Follow our brand new Twitter page: @RadioTimesSport

-Action from the first Test will run between Thursday 14th January to Monday 18th January.
+The second Test will run from Friday 22nd January to Tuesday 26th January.

+Players have been given a brief period of respite from the first Test before moving on to the second and final Test match of the series.

 The early timings for UK fans may not be ideal, but at the very least you’re all set up for a tremendous breakfast if you’re working from home!